Crankshaft (comic strip)

-Crankshaft is a comic strip about a character by the same name — an older, curmudgeonly school bus driver —which debuted on June 8, 1987.
+Crankshaft is a comic strip that was initially centered around a character by the same name — an older, curmudgeonly school bus driver —which debuted on June 8, 1987.
 Written by Tom Batiuk and drawn by Dan Davis, Crankshaft is a spin-off from Batiuk's comic strip Funky Winkerbean.
 Prior to April 2, 2017, the strip was drawn by Chuck Ayers, whose repurposed art from these earlier strips is still often seen in the feature's current run.

+Since Funky Winkerbean ended in 2022, Crankshaft has incorporated many of the characters and storylines from Funky Winkerbean into the strip -- to the point that Crankshaft himself will now sometimes not appear in his own strip for weeks at a time.

 Characters and setting

-Since Funky Winkerbean ended in 2022, Crankshaft has incorporated many of the characters and storylines from Funky Winkerbean into the strip -- to the point that Crankshaft himself will now sometimes not appear in his own strip for weeks at a time.
-However, for the bulk of the strip's run, the major characters included:
+Although the strip has changed focus since 2022, for the bulk of the strip's run, the major characters included: